 Are you looking to expand your business?
 Do you want to make money off other people’s capital?
 Would you like to operate in multiple locations and tap growing demand in different geographical locations, without personally funding and managing operations?
-Then franchising could be the answer to efficiently scaling your business.
+Then making sure your business is franchisable could be the answer to efficiently scaling your business.

 If your business has been running smoothly for a while and you’re yearning for a new challenge to keep you on your toes, franchising is something to consider.
 Scaling your business concept by selling your business system and rights to your brand name or trademark to franchisee(s) is an interesting albeit difficult process.
 It’s not a realistic means of expansion as not every business is franchisable.